 I would also recommend staying in a hotel close to the ship terminal the night before your departure.
 These hotels are used to cruise travellers and can accommodate holding your luggage.
 This was the hotel we stayed at before our cruise.

 Many folks book longer stays either before or after your cruise to enjoy the departure city.
-For longer-term holiday stays we use Airbnb and usually if you find a place close to the cruise terminal they can arrange arrival and departure times with you.
+For longer-term holiday stays we use VRBO and usually if you find a place close to the cruise terminal they can arrange arrival and departure times with you.
 Just ask before you book.
-If you haven’t used Airbnb before – Don’t forget to claim your Airbnb Credit here!

 The night before your departure you will be instructed to leave larger suitcases in the hallway for collection purposed and speed up the process on check-out.